future-js/handie/README.md

 Handie is a collection of UI stuffs for admin dashboard websites.

 It depends on a number of other frameworks and libraries.
-I copied dependencies into `/dist` folder as a part of Handie in order to make versions controllable and include them handily.
+I copied dependencies as a part of Handie in order to make versions controllable and include them handily.

 ## Usage